 “Don’t bother trying to scream.
 No one will hear you.
 I made sure of that.”
 An imposing voice swam through the room.

-Like the silent voices of his opponents, he had already isolated the room with a sound barrier.
-Prevent any noise from escaping to the outside.
+Like the silent voices of his opponents, he had already isolated the room with a sound barrier, preventing any noise from escaping.

-Stepping towards those who were frozen and poised to attack him,
+Stepping toward those who were frozen and poised to attack him,

 “You all followed me meticulously for days, even going out of your way to stage an elaborate hoax.
 Now you think I believe you, just because you tell me you would stop?
 I am baffled by your naivety!”
 His calm voice rang sharply through the room.